m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/multiple-scenes/instructions.md

 :::note

-Why is the example text so small? `Instructions.Create()` does not work on very small assessment screen sizes.
+Why is the example text so small? `Instructions.create()` does not work on very small assessment screen sizes.
 In the hidden boilerplate code, this example uses a 400 x 800 assessment size.
 This is then scaled down on the page for the 200 x 400 space allocated to it.

 In addition, the example uses an image, `odd-even-screenshot`, that the hidden boilerplate code has loaded.